-No. The validity of your license requires it to be physically stamped at DCA, get it signed, pay the fees and only then is your license valid.
+No. The validity of your license requires it to be physically stamped at CAAM, get it signed, pay the fees.
+The license is considered valid provided the following certificates are valid:

-14. Do I have to come to DCA upon completion of my initial type endorsement and IR?
+14. Do I have to come to CAAM upon completion of my initial type endorsement and IR?

 Yes.
-Only a DCA FOSI can sign your license for initial type endorsement.
-AN AE can sign for IR.
+Only a CAAM FOSI can sign your license for initial type endorsement.

 15. Do I require an assessment of my experience prior to commencing training for a professional license?